DominikGuzei/flawless.css/README.md

 How can I use this?
 -----
-Download the complete package here and look at the **index.html** and **css/style.less** files.
+Download the complete package and look at `index.html` and `css/style.less`.
 There's plenty of inline documentation to get you started.

 To fully understand how the framework works, you should also take a look at [LESS](http://lesscss.org) and [LESS.JS](http://github.com/cloudhead/less.js)